 - Repeat this 3 times and you're done

-Web and Warehouse does not guarantee that the this will fully prevent the trampoline from moving under any weather conditions.
+Web and Warehouse do not guarantee that this will fully prevent the trampoline from moving under any weather conditions.